 I’m one of those people that can’t stand book-to-movie adaptations.
-Yes, I’m one of those–that annoying stranger sitting next to you in the theater sighing and whinging on about how the book was soooo much better than the movie.
+Yes, I’m that annoying stranger sitting next to you in the theater sighing and whinging on about how the book was soooo much better than the movie.
 But I can’t help my whining!
-Cheesy dialogue, awkward acting, CGI galore, fake costumes, overblown drama….book-to-movie adaptations tend to fall below expectation, and I just don’t understand why.
+Cheesy dialogue, awkward acting, CGI galore, fake costumes, overblown drama, book-to-movie adaptations tend to fall below expectations, and I just don’t understand why.

-The Godfather trilogy, One Flew Over the Cuckoo’s Nest, To Kill A Mockingbird, The Shining, Brokeback Mountain, The Lord of the Rings, and The Hunger Games are examples of adaptations done right, and I think that’s why people should still keep an open mind about these things.
-Yes, as a whole, book-to-movie adaptations suck–but once we move past this really dark era of Twilight and 50 Shades of Gray–oh Lord, let it be soon–I think we’ll be on track again.
+The Godfather trilogy, To Kill A Mockingbird, The Shining, Brokeback Mountain, The Lord of the Rings, and The Hunger Games are examples of adaptations done right, and I think that’s why people should still keep an open mind about these things.
+Yes, as a whole, book-to-movie adaptations suck, but once we move past this really dark era of Twilight and 50 Shades of Gray–oh Lord, let it be soon–I think we’ll be on track again.

-Therefore, I’ve pondered what books I thought would make great screen adaptions, so hre is my dream list.
+Therefore, I’ve pondered what books I thought would make great screen adaptions, so here is my dream list.
 Cheers, and enjoy!

 The Bartimaeus Trilogy (by Jonathan Stroud)